Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Pre-trained Model Landscape

-\subsection{Encoder--Decoder}
+These models are a strong fit for PRF-style, selection-based, or reranking-centric QE where precision and efficiency are paramount (see Sec.~\ref{sec:plmllm_qe}).

+\subsubsection{Encoder--Decoder}

 Sequence-to-sequence (seq2seq) models pair a bidirectional encoder with an autoregressive decoder, combining understanding and generation.
 BART implements denoising autoencoding with span permutation/masking, synthesizing BERT-like encoding and GPT-like decoding \citep{Lewis2019BARTDS}.
 T5 unifies tasks under a text-to-text objective and scales with large pre-training corpora \citep{Raffel2019ExploringTL}.
-For QE, encoder--decoders offer: \begin{itemize} \item \textbf{Direct generation of expansions.} They produce answer-like pseudo-documents, titles, or rationales that enrich sparse/dense retrieval. \item \textbf{Structure-aware control.} Prompts or templates can steer outputs to keywords, entities, or facets, improving interpretability and reducing topic drift. \end{itemize} Trade-offs include decoding latency and the need to control generation quality; however, they remain the dominant backbone for generative QE methods.
+For QE, encoder--decoders offer: